-The Board of Directors ("Board") hereby discloses the corporate governance practices in accordance to the guidelines set out in the Malaysian Code on Corporate Governance ("MCCG") and governance standards prescribed in the MMLR of Bursa Securities throughout the FYE 2021.
+The Board of Directors ("Board") of Malpac Holdings Berhad ("the Company") hereby discloses the corporate governance practices in accordance to the guidelines set out in the Malaysian Code on Corporate Governance ("MCCG") and governance standards prescribed in the MMLR of Bursa Securities throughout the FYE 2022.
 This Corporate Governance Overview Statement shall be read in conjunction with the Corporate Governance Report ("CG Report") which furnishes the detail application for each practice as set out in the MCCG.
-The report is available at http://www.malpac.com.my.
+The report is available at http://malpac.com.my.